Christmas/ cookies/ Dessert

 Cookie dough with cranberries in a mixing bowl.

-STEP 3: Chop the cranberries and add them to the bowl.
+STEP 3: Roughly chop the cranberries and add them to the bowl.

 STEP 4: Mix until the dough comes together (you should have big clumps of smooth dough in the bowl).